Farhan3112/Chatly-Chat-App/README.md

 ## 🚀 Features

 - 🔐 User authentication: Sign up and log in securely
 - 💬 Real-time messaging via channels or direct messages
 - 🧑‍🤝‍🧑 Group chat (channels) and direct user-to-user messaging
+- 👥 See how many users are currently online in a group or DM
 - ✏️ Edit channel name and manage participants
 - 🔍 Search functionality for finding channels and users
 - 🖼️ Media support: Send images and YouTube links (previewable in-chat)
-- 😄 Emoji and GIF support via /giphy [text]
+- 😄 Emoji and GIF support via `/giphy [text]`
 - ❤️ React to messages with emojis
 - ✏️ Edit/delete messages
 - 🧵 Threaded replies to individual messages
-- 📱 Responsive design for mobile, tablet, and desktop
+- 📱 Responsive UI across all devices

 ---